 The Process of Tuckpointing

 Tuckpointing is a masonry repair technique used to enhance the appearance and structural integrity of brickwork or stone walls.
 The process involves removing deteriorated mortar joints and replacing them with fresh mortar.
-Skilled artisans carefully match the color of the new mortar to the existing masonry, creating an illusion of fine, continuous joints.
+Skilled craftsmen carefully match the color of the new mortar to the existing masonry, creating an illusion of fine, continuous joints.
 Tuckpointing not only restores the aesthetic appeal of the structure but also addresses potential issues like water penetration by providing a tight seal.
 This meticulous process requires precision and expertise to ensure a seamless and durable result.

 Freeze and Thaw